 Topical steroids can be used to manage and relieve the symptoms of facial atopic dermatitis.
 But you’ll need prescriptions from a certified health professional in more severe cases.
 Such medication includes corticosteroid creams or gels applied topically and oral corticosteroids to reduce inflammation.
-As such you can book an appointment with Dr Nina Bal, an expert in the field of dermatology and cosmetology to get a proper diagnosis and prescription.
+As such you can book an appointment with Dr Nina Bal (Dental Surgeon), an expert in the field of dermatology and cosmetology to get a proper diagnosis and prescription.

 This method of treatment is usually turned to when all others prove ineffective.
 Biologics are medications made from living organisms such as human cells, animal cells or microorganisms—Biologics function by influencing specific parts of the immune system to reduce inflammations and ease skin irritation.

 - After bathing, gently dab your face with a soft towel.
 Do not rub to avoid aggravating the situation or causing a break in the skin.
 A skin breakage could lead to an infection.